napari/napari.github.io/tutorials/segmentation/annotate_segmentation.md

-# annotating segmentation with text and bounding boxes
+# Annotating segmentation with text and bounding boxes

 In this tutorial, we will use napari to view and annotate a segmentation with bounding boxes and text labels.
 Here we perform a segmentation by setting an intensity threshold with Otsu's method, but this same approach could also be used to visualize the results of other image processing algorithms such as [object detection with neural networks](https://www.tensorflow.org/lite/models/object_detection/overview).